BabaKamara/quest-submissions/README.md

 Add two new things inside your contract:

-A variable named myNumber that has type Int (set it to 0 when the contract is deployed)
+A variable named myNumber that has type Int (set it to 0 when the contract is deployed) (need some help to start : how to do it ?
+I tried this :
+pub var: Int
+  init() {
+  Int = 0
+  let myNumber = 0

 A function named updateMyNumber that takes in a new number named newNumber as a parameter that has type Int and updates myNumber to be newNumber